aleksandermajos/BIGAI/SCHOOL/ML.DL.RL ENGINEER/BEGINNER/README.md

-# BIGAISCHOOL ML.DL.RL ENGINEER BEGINNER
+# BIGAISCHOOL ML.DL.RL ENGINEER BEGINNER THEORY

-**MACHINE LEARNING, DEEP LEARNING BEGINNER COURSE BASED ON BIGAI ENGINE**
+**MACHINE LEARNING, DEEP LEARNING BEGINNER THEORY COURSE BASED ON BIGAI ENGINE**

-This contains PRACTICE and THEORY parts.
-THEORY is where You have all Jupyter files, pictures, videos, formulas etc.
-PRACTICE is where You have use cases in real-world project in Jupyter files
+This contains Jupyter Notebooks Files run on Jupyter Notebook or Jupyter Lab It is build upon BIGAI Engine

 > **BEWARE**: This is a work in progress!
 >